rahulkulhalli/ISIC2019/README.md

 # ISIC2019
 A repository for our explorations on the ISIC 2019 imaging dataset.
+Done in collaboration with <a href="https://github.com/savadikarc">Chinmay Savadikar</a>

 <hr />

-# REFERENCES
+# References
 TODO: Add reference links

 <hr />

-# SAMPLES
+# Samples

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|